4eyedZedd/DEVOPS_PROJECTS/TASK2_LEMP_STACK/Task2_lemp_stack.md

 * Create a web directory for your domain with `sudo mkdir /var/www/projectLEMP`
 * Assign ownership of the directory with the $USER environment variable, which will reference your current system user: `sudo chown -R $USER:$USER /var/www/projectLEMP`.
 You can confirm the change by running `ll /var/www/projectLEMP` and your feedback should be something like this ![alt text](<Images/chnge owndership for prjctlemp dir .png>)
 * Open a new configuration file in Nginx’s sites-available directory using nano (or your preferred command line editor). `sudo nano /etc/nginx/sites-available/projectLEMP`
-* This will create a new blank file, you can then paste the babre-bones configuration inside it:
+* This will create a new blank file, you can then paste the bare-bones configuration inside it:

         #/etc/nginx/sites-available/projectLEMP`